not-ebx/gpt-chat/README.md

 - [ ] create profiles for smaller agents
 - [ ] Not sure if possible, but add openai functions?

+I'm also planning to remove playground since i see no use for it.
+Maybe to create agents to use on the chat, but other than that, i see no point in having it if i can add advanced config on the chat.

 # GPT-4 Playground